jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

   2. **tspress** - a Qt5 Widgets GUI app using qmake
   3. **pytouch** - a [PyQt5][pyqt] app, the build/install for this is just a copy

 * Added some custom Buildroot `configs` to support all the RPi boards.
-The configs add Qt5 (no QML), [PyQt5][pyqt] and Python3 including Numpy.
-This generates an image approaching 280MB, which is fairly big, but this is only for evaluation.
+The configs add [Qt5][qt] (no QML), [PyQt5][pyqt] and Python3 including Numpy.
+This generates an image approaching 180MB, which is big, but this is only for evaluation.

 * Created some sample overlays for the rootfs to customize some conf files.